Personalize selling with product rec quizzes 👉

 A brief summary of why this research was started:

-• What has been done prior to this research?
-E.g. competitive analysis, brainstorming, previous research
+• What's been done prior to this research?
+E.g., competitive analysis, brainstorming, previous research

-We cannot emphasize enough the importance of having a clear goal in mind.
+We can't emphasize enough the importance of having a clear goal in mind.
 What metric(s) are you trying to enhance?
-E.g. more conversions, less churn.
+E.g., more conversions, less churn.
 This helps people understand the bigger picture of this research.

 Decisions